vippsas/vipps-recurring-api/vipps-recurring-api.md

 ```

 ### Initial charge

-Initial charge will be performed if the `initialcharge` is provided when creating an agreement.
+Initial charge will be performed if the `initialcharge` is provided when
-Unlike regular (or `RECURRING`) charges, there is no price limit on an `initialCharge`.
-This
+creating an agreement.
+Unlike regular (or `RECURRING`) charges, there is no
-allows for products to be bundled with agreements as one transaction (for example a phone).
-The user
+price limit on an `initialCharge`.
+This allows for products to be bundled with
+agreements as one transaction (for example a phone).
+The user will be clearly
-will be clearly informed when an `initialCharge` is included in the agreement they are accepting.
+informed when an `initialCharge` is included in the agreement they are accepting.

-See [Charge Titles](#charge-title) for explanation of how the charge description is shown to the user.
+See [Charge Titles](#charge-title) for explanation of how the charge description
+is shown to the user.

 The initial charge has two forms of transaction, `DIRECT_CAPTURE` and `RESERVE_CAPTURE`.

-`DIRECT_CAPTURE` processes the payment imediately, while `RESERVE_CAPTURE` reserves the payment for capturing at a later date,
+`DIRECT_CAPTURE` processes the payment immediately, while `RESERVE_CAPTURE`
+reserves the payment for capturing at a later date, this must be used when
-this must be used when selling phyisical goods bundled with an agreement.
-Such as a phone, when subscribing to a agreement for example.
+selling physical goods bundled with an agreement.
+Such as a phone, when
+subscribing to an agreement for example.

 This example shows the same agreement as above, with an `initialCharge`
 of 499 NOK: